werf/werf/README.md

 * werf builds Docker images using Dockerfiles or an alternative builder-tool based on the custom syntax.
 It also deletes unused images from the Docker Registry.
 * werf deploys your application to Kubernetes using a chart in the Helm-compatible format with handy customizations and improved rollout tracking mechanism, error detection, and log output.

-Werf is not a complete CI/CD solution, but a tool for creating pipelines that can be embedded into any existing CI/CD system.
+werf is not a complete CI/CD solution, but a tool for creating pipelines that can be embedded into any existing CI/CD system.
 It literally "connects the dots" to bring these practices into your application.
 We consider it a new generation of high-level CI/CD tools.

 <!-- WERF DOCS PARTIAL END -->